Applying for Taught Masters Programmes

 What if I need a translation of my transcript and/or of my certificate or diploma?

 If your transcript or degree certificate is not in English you are required to provide a certified copy of the original transcript and/or degree certificate, authenticated by the university as well as a copy of the same translated into English and authenticated by a legal translator.
+(Your university may well provide you with English versions of your transcript and certificates).
 We do not accept photocopies as final evidence.
 The British Council or British government bodies in your home country might be able to refer you to a list of accredited translators.
 Please note that self translated documents are not acceptable